Use the form below to search the Health Library.

 Confidentiality is always an issue in doctor-patient relationships.
 Every state has a set of legally protected confidential services available to minors.
 Some of these services may include diagnosis and treatment of sexually transmitted diseases, pregnancy-related services including contraception and abortion, and services related to

-.
+abuse.
 Encourage your child to research state legislators' offices and websites to find out which confidential services are available in your state.

 Becoming Healthcare Savvy